-It is the policy of the Los Angeles Community College District (LACCD) and Los Angeles Trade Technical College (LATTC) to provide an educational, employment and business environment free from prohibited discrimination.
+It is the policy of the Los Angeles Community College District (LACCD) and Los Angeles Mission College (LAMC) to provide an educational, employment and business environment free from prohibited discrimination.
 Discrimination on the basis of race, color, national origin, sex and gender, ethnic group identification, age, religion, ancestry, sexual orientation, physical or mental disability or on the basis of an individuals’ association with a person or group with one or more of these actual or perceived characteristics is unlawful.

 Employees, students or other persons acting on behalf of LACCD who engage in prohibited discrimination as defined by LACCD Prohibited Discrimination and Harassment Policy, or by state or federal law shall be subject to discipline, up to and including discharge, expulsion or termination of contract.